nk12U/2-Stage-Pipeline-4bit-CPU/README.md

 ## Overview

-This project implements a 2-Stage Pipeline 4-bit CPU designed to execute simple instructions.
-The CPU architecture follows a two-stage pipeline:
+This project implements a 2-Stage Pipeline 4bit CPU designed to execute simple instructions.
+The CPU architecture follows a 2-stage pipeline:

 1. Instruction Fetch (IF)
 2. Execute (EX)